 I’m not going to get into any of that because ultimately, for me and my understanding of the big message that we as people of faith are supposed to take away from this, ultimately all that is a secondary concern – a rabbit hole – a diversion away from something truly important.
 If you get caught up in the insemination paradox you’ll miss something really, really special.

 Generally, we tend to lift Mary’s story onto such a high pedestal and describe it all in a once-in-the-history-of-the-universe kind of way that convinces us that Mary’s story could never happen again.

 Instead, I’d like you to consider this mind-boggling alternative:

 Mary’s story always happens!

 Or at least it could always happen, depending on the “Mary”.

 If you step back from the particulars of Mary’s pregnancy and look at the story you might see what scholars identify as a classic call narrative.
 It’s a pattern found especially in the Hebrew Scriptures (our Old Testament) that features a greeting from a manifestation of God’s presence (often an angel), a startled reaction, an exhortation to “fear not!”, a divine commissioning (God wants you to do such and such), an objection (the classic “Yeah, but…” or “Who me?”), a reassurance (“yes you!”), and the offer of a confirming sign that you’re not just dreaming this whole thing.
 That’s a call narrative.

 That’s exactly what happened to Mary in this annunciation story – and you can find similar stories about Moses, and Samuel, and Isaiah, and Jonah, and others.

-The conventional wisdom was that God’s Presence hangs out with and commissions important people, not nobodies, right?
+And more shocking than that, this ‘she’ was a nobody.
+The conventional wisdom was that God’s Presence hangs out with and commissions important people (men), not nobodies, right?